noorfatimah-iqbalhusain/Wiztaqnia/Homebrew Electronics/README.md

 ## Learn More

-Full tutorials and deeper explanations are available on the [Wiztaqnia® blog](https://wiztaqnia.com).
+Full tutorials and deeper explanations are available on the [Wiztaqnia®](https://wiztaqnia.com).